0xBasti42/stabilityeth/README.md

 ## How It Works

-SETH is backed 1:1 by ETH at the 100:1 ratio (1 ETH → 100 SETH).
+SETH is fully collateralized by ETH at a 100:1 ratio (1 ETH → 100 SETH).
 Cross-chain transfers preserve this collateralization regardless of message arrival order.
 Verified applications receive Performance Based Returns in proportion to their share of total SETH TVL.

 ## Registration